 Bed Bug Treatment

 Heat Treatments for Bed Bugs in Macon, Georgia and Surrounding Areas

 Before Clark Pest Remedy can treat a bed bug infestation, it is important to know where the Bed Bugs are coming from.
 If your home or business shares walls with other tenants, it is possible that your bed bugs started elsewhere and can potentially re-infest the structure after treatment.
 Clark Pest Remedy will send one of our expert, state-licensed technicians will perform a thorough walk-through of your home or business.
-Once we determine the source and scope and the infestation, we will customize a plan of action for you.
+Once we determine the source and scope and the infestation, we will customize a plan of action for your bed bug removal.

-We are proud to offer our clients the lowest bed bug extermination prices in Macon.
 Our bed bug extermination price match guarantee, ensures that our clients get the best deal for 100% guaranteed bed bug extermination services.